 Students whose research involves ethics approval and agency access approvals need to be aware that the AU REB and the pertinent agencies approval to conduct their research ceases when they are no longer a currently registered student.
 They cannot conduct their research during this time and they will have to resubmit their ethics/access applications upon their return to study.

 The maximum length of a deferral is one (1) year.
-In special circumstances, students may reapply to the PBDLD Office for a second deferral during their time in their program.
+In special circumstances, students may reapply to the GDLD Office for a second deferral during their time in their program.

 The student needs to make themselves aware of any costs related to the program deferral.
 No program or tuition fees will be paid by the student during the deferral.

-The graduate program director will notify the PBDLD Office, who will place a special notation on the student’s record and notify the student of the Director's decision.
+The graduate program director will notify the GDLD Office, who will place a special notation on the student’s record and notify the student of the Director's decision.

 The graduate program director will submit the letter with their recommendation and the accompanying documentation to the Dean, FGS for information.